History of the Jews in Morocco: French Protectorate

-In Casablanca, the Hadida brothers edited Or Ha'Maarav, or La Lumiere du Maroc (1922-1924), a Zionist newspaper printed from 1922 until the French authorities shut it down in 1924, in two versions: one in Judeo-Arabic with Hebrew script and one in French.
-It was followed by L'Avenir Illustré (1926-1940) a pro-Zionist francophone newspaper, edited by a Polish Jew named Jonathan Thurz.
-To counter the Zionist press in Morocco, Moroccan Jews associated with the AIU established l'Union Marocaine (1932-1940), a francophone newspaper edited by Élie Nattaf.
+In Casablanca, the Hadida brothers edited Or Ha'Maarav, or La Lumiere du Maroc (1922–1924), a Zionist newspaper printed from 1922 until the French authorities shut it down in 1924, in two versions: one in Judeo-Arabic with Hebrew script and one in French.
+It was followed by L'Avenir Illustré (1926–1940) a pro-Zionist francophone newspaper, edited by a Polish Jew named Jonathan Thurz.
+To counter the Zionist press in Morocco, Moroccan Jews associated with the AIU established l'Union Marocaine (1932–1940), a francophone newspaper edited by Élie Nattaf.
 L'Avenir Illustré and L'Union Marocaine were both shut down by the Vichy regime.

 As a community, Moroccan Jews sent significant numbers of children to receive an education in French, at institutions such as the schools of the Alliance Israélite Universelle, a generation or two earlier than Moroccan Muslims.
 By the 1930s, however, increasing numbers of Moroccan Muslims had also started graduating from schools taught in French, demanding access to positions previously held by French citizens and by Moroccan Jews in French-owned businesses and in the colonial administration.

-Starting in 1948, major Jewish philanthropic organizations, including JOINT, OSE, AIU, and others, implemented a massive aid program for children in the areas of nutrition, health, and education.
-A large majority of children benefited from this policy, infant mortality decreased, epidemics such as ringworm, trachoma, and tuberculosis declined dramatically, and a large number of children were enrolled in school.
-Small structures created by private initiatives and supported by JOINT, such as Talmud Torah, Lubavitcher, Ozar Hatorah, Em Habanim, La Maternelle, Casablanca Children's Soup Kitchen, have contributed to this effort.